-Factors like the temperature and ambience of a place does tend to cast an impact upon a person (including the receiver).
-Choosing a neutral place with a calm, soothing aura would ensure external comfort of an individual.
+Factors like the temperature and ambience of a place do tend to cast an impact upon a person (including the receiver).
+Choosing a neutral place with a calm, soothing aura would ensure the external comfort of an individual.

 As a result, a well thought out location can have a great contributing roleplay towards one maintaining their composure and being more open to a healthy conversation over an unhealthy one.

 Listen to understand; not just to respond